 After playing an LGBT character in this film, Heath Ledger went on to play the Joker in The Dark Knight (2008).
 The same thing later happened to Jared Leto, who played an LGBT character in Dallas Buyers Club (2013) and then later played the Joker in Suicide Squad (2016).

 The trivia items below may give away important plot points.

-When Ennis finds Jack's and his shirts hanging together in Jack's childhood closet, Jack has arranged them so that Jack's blue shirt is visible first and Ennis' light plaid shirt is tucked inside it.
-In the final scene in the film, after Ennis has taken both shirts home to hang them in his own closet, they are reversed, so that Jack's shirt is inside Ennis'.
+When Ennis finds Jack's and his shirts hanging together in Jack's childhood closet, Jack has arranged them so that Jack's blue shirt is visible first and Ennis's light plaid shirt is tucked inside it.
+In the final scene in the film, after Ennis has taken both shirts home to hang them in his own closet, they are reversed, so that Jack's shirt is inside Ennis's.
 According to co-screenwriter Diana Ossana, switching the order of the shirts was Heath Ledger's idea.